tleino/vtsh/README.md

 * Bring the features from [iosplit](https://github.com/tleino/iosplit)
-  to the editor such as overwriting previous command's output in an interactive session and launching new commands from a previous command's output.
+  to the editor such as overwriting previous command's output in an interactive session and launching new commands from a previous command's output (preliminary proof of concept is implemented).
 * Add support for e.g. '<file' to the command bar, so that files can be edited and saved with ease.
-* Add support for some essential state such as current working directory that is necessary when not using an interactive shell session.
+* Add support for some essential state such as current working directory that is necessary when not using an interactive shell session (current working directory is visible, but cannot be changed).

 ## Unique keyboard focus system